am-azarboon/black-and-white/README.md

 A game by Python and 'Pygame' library

 <br>
-<p>This game written and designed by pygmae library, so to run the codes corrctly you have to install pygame.</p>
+<p>This game written and designed by pygmae library, so to run the codes correctly you have to install pygame.</p>
-<p>Also the main.py file need the assets folder exactly near itself.</p>
+<p>Also the 'main.py' file need the assets folder exactly near itself.</p>
 <p>And also time, random and sys packages have been used in this game.</p>

 ## Installation